 Some medicines can interact with buprenorphine and naloxone and cause a serious condition called serotonin syndrome.
 Be sure your doctor knows if you also take stimulant medicine, herbal products, or medicine for depression, mental illness, Parkinson's disease, migraine headaches, serious infections, or prevention of nausea and vomiting.
 Ask your doctor before making any changes in how or when you take your medications.

 If you use buprenorphine and naloxone while you are pregnant, your baby could become dependent on the drug.
 This can cause life-threatening withdrawal symptoms in the baby after it is born.
 Babies born dependent on habit-forming medicine may need medical treatment for several weeks.
 Tell your doctor if you are pregnant.

 Buprenorphine and naloxone can pass into breast milk and may cause drowsiness or breathing problems in the nursing baby.
 Tell your doctor if you are breast-feeding.

 How should I take buprenorphine and naloxone?

 Follow all directions on your prescription label.
 This medicine can slow or stop your breathing.
+Your doctor may occasionally change your dose.
 Never use buprenorphine and naloxone in larger amounts, or for longer than prescribed.